1800s

 samsung snac hi-band still video camera 1990

 SAMSUNG SNAC - 1990.
 The SNAC (Samsung New Age Camera) was a Hi-band still video camera.
 Fixed-focus 15mm f/2.8 lens.
 300K MOS sensor.
 50 images per disk.
-Not marketed.
 Popular Photography, May 1990, p56.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 https://books.google.com/books?id=G3D3v_S6X7UC&pg=PA56&lpg=PA56&dq=%22CHINON+S-2000%22&source=bl&ots=